reTHINK-project/specs/datamodel/core/data-synch/readme.md

 **mutualAuthentication** is a boolean used by the Policy Engine to decide if the Object sync data flows should be encrypted (true) or not (false).

 #### SyncData

 Is the abstract class for the actual data to be synchronized.
-Besides the real data to be synchronised it contains:

-**lastModified** last time the data object was changed

-**cseq** is an integer that is incremented every time the object is updated.
-To be used to order changes in the object when needed.
-Useful when sync streams are resumed by Observers.

-#### SyncObjectParent
+#### SyncParentMetadata

-Is an Abstract class for composite SyncObject.
-It can either contain a set of containers of Childs called  SyncObjectChildren or a list of Childs (SyncOjectChild).
+Is an Abstract class for composite SyncMetadata.
+It contains one or more containers of Childs called childrenObjects of type SyncObjectChildren.

 #### SyncObjectChildren

-Contains the **children** attribute that is a list of SyncObjectChild URLs
+Contains a collection of SyncChildMetadata objects as **children** attribute.

 #### SyncObjectChild

-Is a SyncObject that can be created by an observer of the SyncObjectParent.
+Is a SyncMetadata that can be created by an observer of the SyncParent.

-The **url** attribute inherited from SyncDataObject class contains, `<SyncObjectParentURL>/children/<childreName>/<reporter-instance-indentifier>#<cseq>` where,
+The **url** attribute inherited from SyncDataObject class contains, `<SyncObjectParentURL>/children/<childreName>/<reporter-instance-indentifier>#<childId>` where,

  `<reporter-instance-indentifier>` is the path from the Hyperty URL of the Reporter, ie the creator, of the SyncObjectChild.
 Note that HypertyURL is `hyperty://<domain>/<reporter-instance-indentifier`.

- `<cseq>` is an integer that is incremented everytime a new SyncObjectChild is create by the same Hyperty.
+ `<childId>` is an integer that is incremented everytime a new SyncObjectChild is create by the same Hyperty.

+The **parent** attribute contains the SyncParentMetadata url.